santisbon/reference/src/microk8s.md

 #### MicroCeph Clustering

-(Optional) If choosing an external Ceph cluster.
+If using an external Ceph cluster to be consumed by Rook.

 1. Install [MicroCeph](https://microk8s.io/docs/how-to-ceph)
     ```sh title="On all nodes"